Disclosure of Directory Information

 - participation in officially recognized college activities and sports

 - weight and height of members of athletic teams

 Such information as students’ names, major fields of study, year of graduation, dates of attendance, degrees/awards and participation in activities are typically used in media releases, publications, event programs and lists for on-campus office use.

 Except when required to do so by law, Earlham does not provide directory information in response to requests from off-campus sources, individuals, or vendors.
 Questions concerning enrollment or degree verification should be referred to the Registrar’s Office.

 Non-Disclosure of Directory Information

-A College official is a person employed by the College in an administrative, supervisory, academic, research or support staff position (including law enforcement personnel and health staff); a person or company with whom the College has contracted (i.e. attorney, auditor or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.
+A College official is a person employed by Earlham in an administrative, supervisory, academic, research or support staff position (including College law enforcement personnel and health staff); a person or company with whom the College has contracted (i.e. attorney, auditor or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.

 In an emergency, information may be disclosed to protect the health or safety of the student or another person.